-Attack Description Time Guara Pros Contras Limitations Preliminary A set of light and speedy mini- attacks for finding simple, short or common combinations several No No Great quick-find tool for quick recovery of common, simple, short passwords, keyboard combinations, repetitive sequences, etc. Good for finding weak passwords quickly; doesn't require additional settings serious analysis, when recovering the majority of complex rFinds mainly simple passwords Artificial Intelligence The most advanced way of recovering passwords, based on the methods of social engineering.
+Attack Description Time required Guara nteed Pros Contras Limitations Preliminary A set of light and speedy mini- attacks for finding simple, short or common combinations Usually several No Great quick-find tool for quick recovery of common, simple, short passwords, keyboard combinations, repetitive sequences, etc. Good for finding weak passwords quickly; doesn't require additional settings serious analysis, when recovering the majority of complex rFinds mainly simple passwords Artificial Intelligence The most advanced way of recovering passwords, based on the methods of social engineering.
 Min: 5-6 minutes, Max: several days No The best tool for finding complex passwords, which other methods cannot cope with.
 Works great for passwords, words and combinations that the user stored in the system any time in the past. efficient analysis, when all the options Efficient only when run on the original system (where the passwords were taken) Brute-force Searches all possible combinations within a specified character set Depends on options, several days min.
-Yes • Takes considerable time.
+Yes The only attack (along with the mask attack) that is guaranteed to recover a completely unknown password.
+Good for any short and medium passwords Takes considerable time.
 Hard to guess the right range of characters to be searched.
 May take centuries to search long passwords.
 Does not find passwords when uses wrong character set or password length exceeds the one specified.